nodebox/nodebox.github.io/node/reference/corevector/text_on_path.md

 ---
 layout: reference
-title: Textonpath Node
+title: Text On Path Node
-image: txtonpath
+image: textonpath
 ---
 Create text that follows a path.